Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Investigation
-     - A category of COUNTER Metric_Types that represent a user accessing information related to a content item (i.e. an abstract or detailed descriptive metadata of an article) or a content item itself (i.e. full text of an article).
+     - A category of COUNTER Metric_Types that represent a user accessing information related to a content item (e.g. an abstract or detailed descriptive metadata of an article) or a content item itself (e.g. full text of an article).
      -

    * - IP